West Gardiner Rod & Gun Club, 297 Collins Mills Road, West Gardiner, ME 04345

 Section 4: Terms of Office:

-Officers will hold office for one year beginning the first day of January of the year following the election.
+Officers will hold office for one year beginning the first day of January of the year following the elections in December.
+Directors are elected for three year terms.

 ARTICLE VIII: BY-LAWS & AMENDMENTS: